WESH: Cowles ownership and license challenge

-Central Florida Enterprises appealed to the matter to the United States Court of Appeals for the District of Columbia Circuit.
+Central Florida Enterprises appealed the matter to the United States Court of Appeals for the District of Columbia Circuit.
 The court's decision in the case, rendered on October 1, 1978, overturned the 1976 decision and sent the case back to the commission.
 In a ruling written by Malcolm R. Wilkey, the court set the bar for renewal expectancy back at a "superior" level of service and even then said that a challenger might prevail on other comparative criteria, such as diversification of media ownership and integration of ownership and management.
 The decision was read as a "blockbuster" by Broadcasting, which noted that it "set off alarms in the offices of broadcast licensees from coast to coast" and that some compared it to the 1969 denial of the Boston channel 5 license.
 Varietys Paul Harris projected that it would spur other recent renewals to be reconsidered, among them a pending renewal of WPIX in New York, while The Hollywood Reporter called it "potentially explosive" and Ernest Holsendolph of The New York Times highlighted its especially heavy impact on firms that owned multiple stations or also had large publishing interests.
 The decision prompted an emergency meeting of the National Association of Broadcasters attended by representatives of 39 different station owners.
 The national interest in the case "startled" William Crotty, the president of Central Florida Enterprises, who noted that this was never his firm's intent.

 The FCC and Cowles asked the court for a rehearing, which was denied, but the court blunted many of the national implications of its original ruling by claiming that "an incumbent with a meritorious record would possess a natural advantage" because it offered performance, not mere promises.
 After Cowles appealed to the Supreme Court, it announced on May 18, 1979, that it had reached a tentative settlement with Central Florida Enterprises.
 Under the terms, Central Florida Enterprises would withdraw in exchange for a monetary settlement, the naming of its shareholders to a program advisory board, and a promise not to move its main studio from Daytona Beach without FCC approval.
 Two months later, the appeals court—to the surprise of all parties—rejected the settlement and sent the case back to the FCC.
 In June 1981, after telegraphing its decision months prior, the FCC ruled again in favor of renewing WESH-TV's license.
 Central Florida Enterprises vowed to appeal, but the Court of Appeals unanimously upheld the new FCC finding on the grounds that it was more comprehensive, and the Supreme Court denied the final appeal in 1983.
 By then, Central Florida Enterprises had already disbanded.